 Introduction:

-Angel Taxation in India, as per the Income Tax Act, refers to the tax imposed on the funds raised by startups from angel investors or other external sources, which are considered as “fair market value” by the Income Tax Department.
+Angel Taxation for Startup in India, as per the Income Tax Act, refers to the tax imposed on the funds raised by startups from angel investors or other external sources, which are considered as “fair market value” by the Income Tax Department.

 The primary objective of this provision is to prevent startups from raising capital through issuing shares at a premium price, which could potentially be used for tax evasion purposes.
 However, it has been a matter of concern for the startup ecosystem in India, as it sometimes leads to genuine investments being mistakenly considered as “income from other sources” and taxed accordingly.